1.1. Contact organisation

 All revisions are taken into account.

-Routine revisions are mostly due to available additional information, especially overdue respondents at the survey.
 Then SA-WDA data are also revised each month as a consequence of the new calculation of SA-WDA coefficients.
-These revisions are taken into account each monthly.
+These revisions are taken into account each month.

 Major revisions are mainly due to rebasing, new weights or update of productivity factors.